The Harpe Brothers were America's first recorded serial killers and their murders are proof that serial killing didn't get off to a slow start.

 They killed a girl before they cut her body into one-inch strips.
 They slaughtered a family and the family’s slaves, a massacre that took eight lives.

-The Harpe Brothers appreciated the opportunities for financial gain, but their true motivation for killing stemmed from blood lust.
+The Harpe Brothers appreciated the opportunities for financial gain, but their true motivation for killing seemed to stem from blood lust.

 Near the end of that summer in 1799 while in Kentucky, “Big” Harpe’s daughter would not stop crying.
 Out of reflex, he smashed the child’s head, either against a tree or a wall, killing her instantly.
 It was the only one of his murders he expressed remorse over.